OFFIS-mosaik/mosaik/docs/tutorials/examplesim.rst

 Summary
 =======

-We have now implemented the mosaik Simulator API for our simulator.
+We have now implemented the mosaik simulator API for our simulator.
 The following listing combines all the bits explained above:

 .. literalinclude:: code/simulator_mosaik.py